framista/play/README.md

 # play
 ## General info
-A game - four in row - for two player.
+A game - four in row - for two players.
 ## Technologies
 * JavaScript (parcel-bundler)
 * CSS3